INFP vs. INTJ: What Are the Differences?

 These dreamer types believe in true love and have high expectations of their romantic relationships.
 The harsh dating world can be a shock to INFPs, who will settle for nothing less than a soul mate.
 When it comes to friendships however, INFPs are big people pleasers who are open to everyone.
 These warm, accepting people look for authentic lifelong friendships and thrive in intimate social situations.
 Mediators do occasionally need their alone time though.

-In terms of friendship, Architects might not be for everyone, but their dark humor and strong opinions mean that when they click with someone they can be fun and stimulating friends.
+In terms of friendship, Masterminds might not be for everyone, but their dark humor and strong opinions mean that when they click with someone they can be fun and stimulating friends.
 INTJs are likely to have close friends rather than acquaintances but still value their independence.
-Low-drama friendships are key for Architects and they will gravitate to people they respect.
+Low-drama friendships are key for Masterminds and they will gravitate to people they respect.

 The bottom line